 Starting with the simple stuff...I have always been creative, I think this started with loving cutting and sticking at primary school, these simple beginnings led me to do a degree in Interior Architecture and a masters in Project Management.
 However, life isn’t all about the academia...
 The most important things in my world are my family and my friends, spending time with them makes my world go round.

 Laughing, I love to laugh, a lot of people say I have a ‘dirty’ laugh, I am still trying to figure out what that actually means!
-If I don’t have my cameras in hand, I’ll be at the gym, trying to get stronger - to carry all that heavy camera equipment!
-Feeling air in your lungs, loud music in your ears and the muscle burn of exercise, that’s what I love.
-I always aspire to travel, ending one holiday by booking another.
+If I don’t have my cameras in hand, I’ll be walking my dog "Chief" or with my lovely Husband-to-be (thanks to covid).
+We love to travel, ending one holiday by booking another.
 Seeing the world, different cultures and ways of life is what hits my soul...but who doesn’t love a holiday?

-Over the last couple of years I have enjoyed making my house a home, I guess it’s another way of expressing myself creatively.
-I love putting things together, whether that’s fabrics and rugs, placing cushions on the sofa, framing artwork that I’ve collected or choosing carefully where to put a vase of fresh flowers.
-I have great pride in my home and it is my sanctuary.
-Aside from all the above, photography has been a massive part of my life for the last six years or so.
+Over the last couple of years I have enjoyed making our house a home, it's been a bit of a renovation project but we're getting there slowly but surely.
+I love putting schemes together, whether that’s fabrics and rugs, placing cushions on the sofa, framing artwork that I’ve collected or choosing carefully where to put a vase of fresh flowers.
+I have great pride in our home and it is our sanctuary.
+Aside from all the above, photography has been a massive part of my life for the last eight years or so.
 I take great pride in what I do, I love being able to give people back a memory they made.
 Even now, when I look back at photos I took of other peoples stories, I also, somehow see it as my memory… I think because I put so much love into creating the shot it's special to me too.
 I love this part of my job.
 Over the years a lot of clients have become good friends and I hope this continues.